snejus/beetcamp/README.md

 - Type: **list**
 - Default: _`empty`_

-The data that is added **after** the core auto tagging process is considered extra:
-(currently) `lyrics` and `comments` (release description) fields (see [the data table](#currently-supported--returned-data) for the complete list).
-Since there yet isn't an easy way to preview them before they get applied, you can ignore them if you find them irrelevant or inaccurate.

-For example, if you wanted to ignore all the goodies you can specify
+List of fields that you _do not_ want to see in the metadata.
+For example, if you find the inclusion of `comments` irrelevant and are not interested in lyrics, you could specify

 ```yaml
 bandcamp: